 Teaching Artist Statement

-As a teaching artist that has worked with numerous students that communicate differently than me: deaf students, english language learners, non-verbal communicators, students of all different ages, identities and backgrounds; I always approach a new relationship with the understanding that we are first learning each other and creating a shared language.
+As a teaching artist who has worked with numerous students who communicate differently from me: deaf students, English language learners, non-verbal communicators, students of all different ages, identities, and backgrounds, I always approach a new relationship with the understanding that we are first learning from each other and creating a shared language.
 To that end, I see all art forms as languages.
 Many classes, before I even say a word, I will start a drumming conversation with each student, and that is our first hello- our first collaboration.
 In each activity, I emphasize to the students: “You are the expert of you.
 You belong to you.
 You get to make choices.”
 Participation in my classes is as varied as people are: how does that dance move feel good for your body- is it seated, or standing, just with your hand or just with your eyes?
 Do you want to sing your answer, dance it, paint it, or pass and be the audience this time?
 Because enthusiastic consent is above all, and support is participation.

 Play and embodiment is at the core of all I do.
 Including in how we regulate as a class.
 Perhaps we need to pause and drum a heartbeat, or stretch and wiggle.
 Including in how we relate to each other: can you paint their dance move?
 Can you sing their painting?
 Can you act out their poetry?
 As I offer space for students to advocate, express, take creative risks, and explore, I demonstrate again and again that we all bring something of value, and we all need each other.